d-michail/mosp/INSTALL.md

 In this file I use <LEP> to denote the path name where you have extracted the LEP packet.
 Default is the directory <LEDA>/LEPS right below the LEDA main directory.
-If you have extracted the RMM package in that directory the directory <LEP>/rmm (here I use the name rmm for the directory, but it might be something like rmm-0.1 based on the version of the package) should contain the following files and
+If you have extracted the RMM package in that directory the directory <LEP>/mosp (here I use the name mosp for the directory, but it might be something like libmosp-0.1 based on the version of the package) should contain the following files and
 subdirectories: